 The opening 2 of 'majeure précisée',

-balanced and with 20-21HCP, replaces the classic opening of 2NT.
+balanced and with 20-21HC, replaces the classic opening of 2NT.
 The opening 2NT is therefore

 made available.
 Here are its main developments:

-The opening of 2NT, or 2NT multi, is totally ambiguous.
+The opening of 2NT, or 2NT multi, is quite ambiguous.
+It is used to indicate :

-- It is used either as barrage to in Transfer to
+- Either as barrage to in Transfer to

-with a weak hand but a good 7-card
+a weak hand but with a solid 7-card

 suiter.